|Page 1 of 2|

 This means. though that doing sharp, carving turns on the groomed slopes is way harder than with regular on-piste or all-mountain skis.

 Which backcountry ski should I choose?

 One of the most important thing when choosing your backcountry skis is how much will you actually ride them backcountry.
 If you will only go off-piste, then the wider the better.
 But if you plan on going both freeride and on-piste, a waist width of 95-105 mm should be good enough so that you can float on the powder and still perform some good turns on the groomed slopes.

-Read more in our ski guide.
+Read more in our Buying Skis for Beginners Guide.